On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Weakly spectrum preserving morphisms

+\begin{thm} Parts (b), (c) and (d) of Conjecture \ref{conj:5.ABP} hold for every extended affine Hecke algebra with a positive parameter function $q$.
+Part (a) holds for the Schwartz completions of the algebras in question. \end{thm}

-We will now discuss the different parts of the ABP-conjecture.
+Let us discuss the different parts of the ABP-conjecture.
 As we mentioned at the end of Section \ref{sec:weakly}, every explicit geometric equivalence gives rise to an isomorphism on \pch .
 However, this isomorphism need not be natural, so (b) does not yet follow from (a).
 In \cite{ABP1,ABP3} we see that Aubert, Baum and Plymen have a geometric equivalence via Lusztig's asymptotic Hecke algebra \cite{Lus-C3} in mind.
 The corresponding isomorphism \cite[Theorem 11]{BaNi}

 can be regarded as canonical, albeit in a rather weak sense.